Friday, September 7, 2012

 Tomato soup is a commodity product, like oranges or milk.
 University of South Africa researchers had 312 consumers assess the quality of milk poured from brand-labeled and from unlabeled packages.
 The researchers found that without branding, all milk tastes pretty much identical, but when there’s a label, distinctive taste perceptions result.

-- Be aware of what the label is actually selling.
+• Be aware of what the label is actually selling.
 The early California Fruit Growers Exchange orange crate labels portrayed snow-capped mountains and beaches dotted with sun umbrellas.
 Then around 1922, the packer realized the labels were establishing a distinctive image, all right, but were selling California more than selling the fruit.
 In fact, the labels didn’t even include a picture of an orange.
 A redesign changed that.
-Then around 1935, the labels were again redesigned, this time to give greater highlighting to the brand name, which itself has changed from California Fruit Growers Exchange to the single emotion-packed word “Sunkist.”
+Then around 1935, the labels were again redesigned, this time to give greater highlighting to the brand name, which itself had changed from California Fruit Growers Exchange to the single emotion-packed word “Sunkist.”

 Click below for more: